kikiguhi/kikiguhi/README.md

   │ "Quality means doing it right when no one is looking." │ │                                    — Henry Ford       │ │                                                        │
-  │   Every bug I catch = one less frustrated user  🌸    │
-  │                                                        │
+  │  Ensuring quality through testing and automation.✨   │ │                                                        │
   │   Shift Left → Test Early → Test Often → Ship Right   │
   │                                                        │